 The aqueduct of Segovia is ancient Rome’s indisputable legacy in Spain.
-The towering aqueduct is synonymous to the old town of Segovia.
-You can’t mention the city’s name without identifying it to this arched aqueduct.
+The towering aqueduct is synonymous with the old town of Segovia.
+You can’t mention the city’s name without identifying it with this arched aqueduct.

 The city of Segovia, as legend has it, was founded by Hercules, the son of the Roman god, Zeus.

-This structure is 15 kilometres long from the mountain to the other side of the city.
+This structure is 15 kilometers long from the mountain to the other side of the city.
 It is made of granite blocks that are as high as 800 meters.
-The downtown part of the aqueduct you see is consist of 120 pillars and 166 arches.
-And guess what’s the most brilliant thing about it?
-The pillars are built without using cement or mortar to hold them together for safety.
+The downtown part of the aqueduct you see below consists of 120 pillars and 166 arches.
+And guess what the most brilliant thing about it is?
+The pillars are built without cement or mortar to hold them together for safety.
 The stones were masterfully cut to carry the load in perfect balance!

 While this is a feat of engineering, some locals call it “Puente de Diablo” or Devil’s Bridge.
-According to legend, this bridge was built by the Devil himself to impress a young woman he liked.
+According to legend, the Devils built this bridge to impress a young woman he liked.
 But his efforts failed.
-The holes on the stones are said to be the marks of Lucifer’s fingers.
+The holes on the stones are the marks of Lucifer’s fingers, they say.